 What is a healthy diet?
 The question assumes more and more importance as evidence points to a deterioration in the overall American diet and also points more and more strongly towards diet as a potentially modifiable risk factor for depression.

-We eat too much saturated fat, and we particularly need to cut down on hydrogenated fats that are found in many of the fast foods that we love so much in order to have a healthy diet.
-Hydrogenated fats and saturated fats are strongly associated with heart and circulatory diseases that can lead to early dementia and strokes.
+We need to cut down on hydrogenated fats that are found in many of the fast foods that we love so much in order to have a healthy diet.
+Hydrogenated fats and (perhaps) saturated fats are strongly associated with heart and circulatory diseases that can lead to early dementia and strokes.
 A recent study has called into question the long-standing recommendation to reduce saturated fat intake ( see Mahshid Dehghan, et al, in references)

 What to Do About Cholesterol